Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 "Everything about this virus is unpredictable," says Dr. David Kimberlin, an infectious disease pediatrician at the University of Alabama at Birmingham.
 "And we need to do everything we can to protect ourselves and to protect our children against what this virus is very capable of doing."

 At least 791 children have died from COVID-19, including 172 children ages 5 to 11.
 "I have sat beside the bed of patients who are struggling to breathe," says Kimberlin.
-His hospital has treated many adolescents who were old enough to be vaccinated, but hadn't been, and ended up on ventilators or ECMO.
+His hospital has treated many adolescents who were old enough to be vaccinated but hadn't been and then ended up on ventilators or ECMO, extracorporeal membrane oxygenation.
 In this situation, he says, parents are grieving.
 "And in the back of their mind, they also know they could have been prevented," Kimberlin says.

 "It's the 8th highest killer of kids in this age group over the past year," Cohn said.
 "The use of this vaccine will prevent deaths, ICU admissions and will prevent significant long-term adverse outcomes in children."